How much are foster parents paid?

 Foster parent payments vary depending on the agency or local authority you choose.
-Our foster parents typically receive a £26,000 fostering allowance per year for each child – and £29,000 if they’re based in London – most of which is tax-free.
+Our foster parents can receive up to £28,000 fostering allowance per year for each child – and £30,500 if they’re based in London – most of which is tax-free.

-In addition, they also receive a variety of benefits, such as a holiday and summer activity allowance, special events and gifts, and access to our exclusive rewards platform, where they can find hundreds of incredible discounts on family experiences and stores across the UK.
+In addition, they also receive a variety of benefits, such as a holiday and summer activity allowance, school holiday and clothing payments, and access to our exclusive rewards platform, where they can find hundreds of incredible discounts on family experiences and stores across the UK.